 \begin{definition}[Weak Determinism] An empirical team $X$ supports \emph{weak determinism} if it satisfies the formula

 \end{definition}

-Thus weak determinism is expressed simply with a dependence atom.
+Thus weak determinism is expressed simply with a conjunction of dependence atoms.
 In fact, the meaning of the dependence atom $\=(x,y)$ is that $x$ completely determines $y$.
 Therefore saying that teams supporting~\eqref{eq: Weak Determinism} support weak determinism is appropriate.
-The only difference to the ordinary dependence atom is that in~\eqref{eq: Weak Determinism} we separate the variables into the measurment $x_i$ and the outcomes $y_i$.
+The only difference to the ordinary dependence atom is that in~\eqref{eq: Weak Determinism} we separate the variables into the measurements $x_i$ and the outcomes $y_i$.

 A team is said to support \emph{strong determinism} if the outcome variable $y_i$ of any measurement is completely determined by the measurement variable $x_i$.

 \begin{definition}[Strong Determinism] An empirical team $X$ supports \emph{strong determinism} if it satisfies the formula